 There is a bit of dissimilarity between males and females.
 Females are silvery/white, but males are usually golden.

 Natural color morphing is common for Zebra Danios, especially in the aquarium trade.
-The morph of Danio rerio is albino, but scientists have created the red, blue, green, orange-yellow, and purple form of Danios.
+The morph of Danio rerio is albino, but scientists have created the red, blue, green, orange-yellow, and purple forms of Danios.

 Zebrafish are a social species of fish and love schooling.
 In the group, they establish a hierarchy of dominance in a peaceful and non-aggressive manner.
 They are community fish but do their best when kept in large shoals.